 After the First World War, the ‘Derbyshire Double’ was completed once more in the 1920s by Harry Storer Jr, an England football international and later a successful manager for over thirty years whose last job was at Derby County.
 The 1930s saw the emergence of two of the most celebrated sportsmen of their generation, the Compton brothers, Denis and Leslie of Arsenal, Middlesex and England, the only brothers to win both the County Championship (in 1947) and Football League title (in 1947-48), and later the 1950 FA Cup.
 Another member of the great Arsenal side of the 30s, England striker Ted Drake, also played County cricket for Hampshire.
 Raich Carter, a League and FA Cup winner with Sunderland, combined his football career with cricket for Durham – then in the Minor Counties – and after the Second World War played first-class cricket for Derbyshire while winning another FA Cup with Derby County.
 Yet none of these great sportsmen were dual internationals; with professionalism and the growing demands of top-level sport, it was increasingly difficult to excel in both cricket and football during the inter-War era, not least because of their overlapping seasons.

 The 1970s and 80s saw the last instances of the cricketing footballers.
 Naturally, several were goalkeeper-wicketkeepers, given the affinity between the two positions; among those to don the gloves in both sports were Ian Gould (of Arsenal, Sussex and England), Chris Marples (Chesterfield, Stockport, York and Derbyshire), and Andy Goram (one of four dual internationals for Scotland).
-As both seasons began to be extended, and big money made football clubs reluctant to risk injuries, the career of Phil Neale, who made over 300 League appearances for Lincoln City, also played at Scunthorpe, and won two County Championships as Worcestershire captain, seemed like an anomaly.
+Among the very last to play County Cricket and First Division football was Alan Ramage of Yorkshire and Middlesbrough, later transferred to Derby.
+As both seasons began to be extended and big money made football clubs reluctant to risk injuries, the career of Phil Neale seemed like an anomaly.
+Neale made over 300 League appearances for Lincoln City into the mid-80s, also played (with Ian Botham) at Scunthorpe, and won two County Championships as Worcestershire captain – again alongside Botham.
 Gary Lineker might have had a career as a cricketer at Leicestershire, but young players had to choose their sport at an early age.

 Often, like the Curshams and the Comptons many decades before, sporting excellence seems to run in the family.
 The Gattings had an England cricket captain in Mike, who played youth football at QPR and Arsenal, while his brother Steve had a long Football League career, firstly with Arsenal and later at Brighton, appearing in the 1983 FA Cup Final, while also turning out for Middlesex’s Second XI.
 Steve’s son Joe did manage to play both sports at a high level, but at different times; after starting at Brighton, he went on to Sussex and Hampshire.
 A recent example of another multi-talented sporting family, the Nevilles, illustrates how the cricketing footballers have become all but extinct; both Gary and Phil were outstanding youth cricketers, with the latter captaining England at Under-15 level.
 At 15, Phil became the youngest player for Lancashire’s 2nd XI, and played alongside Andrew Flintoff in the Lancashire Under-19 side.
 Both brothers enjoyed celebrated football careers but, had they not been forced to make a decision between the sports, would surely have had every chance of joining the ranks of the dual internationals of an earlier age.